Starting a Social Skills Group for Individuals on the Autism Spectrum

 - Some way to monitor progress for each participant involved.

 Social skills are critical for individuals on the autism spectrum.
 This will be critical for employment and participating daily with peers.
 It is imperative that we teach these skills at a young age and continue to work on them throughout their life.
+To learn more about how to start a social skills group view the webinar "Starting an Effective Social Skills Group".

 Laura Ferguson is a certified behavior analyst and a Field Training Coordinator for the KY Autism Training Center.
 She provides direct training and technical assistance to education staff, social and community personnel, counselors, job coaches and families.